jorbDehmel/oak/README.md

 members are called upon instantiation.
 This default value is said to be the "canonical" or "unit" value of that datatype.

-## Needs- Instantiation Blocks and Generic Data Structures
+## Needs / Instantiation Blocks and Generic Data Structures

 As should be obvious to anyone who has worked with a templated data structure library, it is necessary for structures to